 You can use SoA to ensure that the most important elements within your content are getting the most attention.
 It can also help you to identify less important areas which might be attracting too much attention, allowing you to soften these elements to make them less distracting.

-Location Attention Score (LAS)
+Local Attention Score (LAS)

-Location Attention Score, also known as LAS, estimates the average level of saliency of each area of an element within your content.
+Location Attention Score, also known as LAS, estimates the average level of the saliency of each area of an element within your content.
 This helps you to understand how attention-grabbing each area of an element is.

 LAS is calculated by dividing each element into equally sized squares which are each rated for saliency.
 The data generated through LAS can help you to assess the effectiveness of each element of your content.